-4.5.1.
-Lubricant use (2.D.1)
+4.5.1 Lubricant use (2.D.1)

-$CO_2$ emissions arising from the use of lubricants (oils and greases) in engines are considered to be noncombustion emissions and should be reported in the IPPU sector.
-However, in 2-stroke engines, where lubricants are mixed with another fuel and co-combusted in the engine, the emissions should be reported in the Energy Sector.
+CO2 emissions arising from the use of lubricants (oils and greases) in engines are considered to be non-combustion emissions and should be reported in the IPPU sector.

 The amount of lubricants used in Croatia was taken from the national energy balance.
-Total lubricant use, including the use for 2-stroke engines, is reported in the non-energy use part of the energy balance.
-Therefore, the use of 2-stroke engines has not been included in the Energy sector.
+Consumption in 2-stroke engines is deducted from total lubricant use, which is included in the energy balance under the "non-energy use" category.